The Brandeis School of San Francisco: Facilities

 In addition to lower school and middle school classrooms, Brandeis has a cutting-edge science center, an art studio, a regulation-size gymnasium, and large outdoor athletics and play areas.
 In 2002, Brandeis completed the newest building, the mercaz, a $10 million, 24,200 square foot building which houses the kindergarten through third grade classrooms; administrative offices; a 2,800 square foot media resource center and library; an acoustically-designed music room; and beit midrash (used for weekly tefillah).
+In summer 2026, the school broke ground on renovations for the bluetop play space and cafeteria, as part of their $13 million dollar capital plan.

 Athletics

 Brandeis offers athletics opportunities in cross country, soccer, basketball, volleyball, and track and field for boys and girls in fifth through eighth grades.
 The school participates in the Bay Area Interscholastic Athletic League (BAIAL) with other Bay Area independent schools.
 In some sports, Brandeis participates in the Catholic Youth Organization.

 Student Community Board

 Every year, the middle school Student Community Board (SCB) holds elections for the executive board.
-Positions up for election are co-presidents, secretary, treasurer, and Jewish voice.
+Positions up for election are co-presidents, recorder, treasurer, and Jewish voice.
 In addition to the executive board, each middle school advisory group (of which there are 12) selects a representative for SCB.
-The SCB helps plan the school dance, runs the school store, and organizes the annual basketball tournament.
+The SCB helps plan the school dance, runs the school store, and represents the student body.

 The annual basketball tournament is hosted by SCB to raise money for tzedakah.
 Teams of middle school students face off against each other all week.
 The winning team competes against a team of faculty and staff during a Friday afternoon event attended by the entire school.
 The money raised from the tournament and all proceeds from the school store on the day of the students vs. faculty/staff basketball game are donated to a cause selected by the middle school students.

-The SCB also spearheads an annual penny war in which advisories compete to raise money.
-The winning advisory selects where the money is donated.
+In previous years the SCB ran a penny war where the winning advisory selected where the money was donated.
 Money raised during the 2014–15 penny war was donated to Develop Africa.